oVirt/ovirt-site/source/api/networkingapi.html.md

 Where the network is being moved from the second nic to the first.

-### Break bond and spread networks among its slaves
+### Break bond and configure its networks among its slaves

 Configuration prior to the request: